UKHomeOffice/vault-sidekick/README.md

 [jest@starfury vault-sidekick]$ build/vault-sidekick -cn=secret:secret/password:fmt=yaml -logtostderr=true -dry-run
 ```

-Format: 'cert' is less of a format of more file scheme i.e. is just extracts the 'certificate', 'issuing_ca' and 'private_key' and creates the three files FILE.{ca,key,crt}
+Format: 'cert' is less of a format of more file scheme i.e. is just extracts the 'certificate', 'issuing_ca' and 'private_key' and creates the three files FILE.{ca,key,crt}.
+The
+bundle format is very similar in the sense it similar takes the private key and certificate and places into a single file.

 **Resource Options**